Parlophone

-Parlophone Records Limited (also known as Parlophone Records and Parlophone) is a record label founded in Germany in 1896 by the Carl Lindström Company as Parlophon.
+Parlophone Records Limited (also known as Parlophone Records and Parlophone) is a German-British record label founded in Germany in 1896 by the Carl Lindström Company as Parlophon.
 The British branch of the label was founded on 8 August 1923 as the Parlophone Company Limited (the Parlophone Co.
 Ltd.), which developed a reputation in the 1920s as a jazz record label.
 On 5 October 1926, the Columbia Graphophone Company acquired Parlophone's business, name, logo, and release library, and merged with the Gramophone Company on 31 March 1931 to become Electric & Musical Industries Limited (EMI).
 George Martin joined Parlophone in 1950 as assistant to Oscar Preuss (who had set up the London branch of the company in 1923), the label manager, taking over as manager in 1955.
 Martin produced and released a mix of recordings, including by comedian Peter Sellers, pianist Mrs Mills, and teen idol Adam Faith.

 In 1962, Martin signed the Beatles, a beat group from Liverpool who earlier that year had been rejected by Decca Records.
 During the 1960s, when Cilla Black, Billy J. Kramer, the Fourmost, and the Hollies also signed, Parlophone became one of the world's most famous labels.
 For several years, Parlophone claimed the best-selling UK single, "She Loves You", and the best-selling UK album, Sgt.
 Pepper's Lonely Hearts Club Band, both by the Beatles.
 The label placed seven singles at number 1 during 1964, when it claimed top spot on the UK Albums Chart for 40 weeks.
 Parlophone continued as a division of EMI until it was merged into the Gramophone Co. on 1 July 1965.
 On 1 July 1973, the Gramophone Co. was renamed EMI Records Limited.

 On 28 September 2012, regulators approved Universal Music Group's (UMG) planned acquisition of EMI on condition that its EMI Records group would be divested from the combined group.
-EMI Records Ltd included Parlophone (except the Beatles' catalogue) and other labels to be divested and were for a short time operated in a single entity known as the Parlophone Label Group (PLG), while UMG pended their sale.
-Warner Music Group (WMG) acquired Parlophone and [PLG] on 7 February 2013, making Parlophone their third flagship label alongside Warner and Atlantic.
+EMI Records Ltd included Parlophone (except the Beatles' catalogue) and other labels to be divested and were for a short time operated in a single entity known as the Parlophone Label Group (PLG), while UMG pended its sale.
+Warner Music Group (WMG) acquired Parlophone and [PLG] on 7 February 2013, making Parlophone its third flagship label alongside Warner Bros. and Atlantic.
 PLG was renamed Parlophone Records Limited in May 2013.
 Parlophone is the oldest of WMG's "flagship" record labels.